Script-Based Certificate-Authentication Setup

 • Network: Connectivity to a PrivX server, unless using the --offline option.

-On target hosts that do not support the host-deployment script, and on hosts that cannot connect to PrivX, you can set up certificate-authentication manually as described in Manual Certificate-Authentication Setup.
+On target hosts that do not support the host-deployment script, you can set up certificate-authentication manually as described in Manual Certificate-Authentication Setup.

 For hosts that cannot be accessed directly by PrivX, you need to first set up a PrivX Extender for proxying host connections.
 For more information about PrivX Extender setup, see Setting up Hosts.